Welcome — I'm so glad you're here.

-I currently only offer virtual psychotherapy sessions.
+I currently offer both virtual and in-person psychotherapy sessions.

 Psychotherapy